 Testosterone is the major male sex hormone produced in the testicles.
 Women too have some traces of it produced in the ovaries.
-The hormone is responsible for major physical changes that occur during puberty including deepening of voices, increased muscle mass and hair growth.
-The hormone, is however important throughout a man’s life.
+The hormone is responsible for major physical changes that occur during puberty including deepening of voices, increased muscle mass, and hair growth.
+The hormone is however important throughout a man’s life.

 When do testosterone levels increase?

 Nearly every aspect of a man’s body relies on this steroid hormone!
-The hormone is necessary to help the body in development of proteins that play an integral part of all body functions.
+The hormone is necessary to help the body in the development of proteins that play an integral part in all body functions.
 This hormone surprisingly starts getting produced as early as the age of 7 weeks of a baby boy.
-The hormone levels then begins to rise as the boy nears puberty and gets to the optimal levels in the late teenage years before it starts leveling off.
+The hormone levels then begin to rise as the boy nears puberty and gets to the optimal levels in the late teenage years before it starts leveling off.
 Sadly the levels start declining when a man hits 30 and continue declining as age catches up.

 People also ask

 According to the study published in the Journal of Clinical Endocrinology & Metabolism, one out of four men over 30 has low testosterone levels.https://www.consumerhealthdigest.com/male-sexual-health/top-rated-testosterone-boosters.html

 VigRX Plus is a dietary supplement that is designed to improve your sexual performance and treat erectile dysfunction, it helps to provide you with greater orgasms and enhances your sexual drive.https://www.consumerhealthdigest.com/male-enhancement-reviews/vigrx-plus.html

 Having a great sexual intercourse with a partner is important and having a nice fertility is also equally important for the couples.
 According to the statistics, around 1 out of 6 couples are diagnosed with infertility.https://www.consumerhealthdigest.com/male-sexual-health/natural-supplements-boosting-male-fertility.html